 a.
 Good Quality Broth

 For the stock, I personally prefer to use homemade bone broth (find the recipe here).
 Alternatively, you can either use homemade or low-sodium store-bought vegetable or beef stock.
 For what it is worth, chicken broth is my least favorite broth to use in this dish.

-To prepare the taro cubes before we add them to the soup, use gloved hands and a sharp knife and don’t wash the taro before peeling it, as it will get too slimy and hard to grab with your hands.
+Use gloved hands and a sharp knife and DON’T wash the taro before peeling it, as it will get too slimy and hard to grab with your hands.

-In the case of using vegetable stock as a base for this soup, Koulkas becomes a full-fledged plant-based dish with a high nutritious value.
+In the case of using vegetable stock as a base for this soup, it becomes a full-fledged plant-based dish with a high nutritious value.

-I suggest breaking the workload into two days.
+I suggest breaking the workload on two days.